Forms Of Diabetes

-Type 1 diabetes accounts for roughly 10% of the diabetes cases in the world with the majority being Type 2.
-An estimated 1-5% of all diagnosed cases of diabetes are rare types, such as latent autoimmune diabetes in adults (LADA), maturity onset diabetes in the young (MODY), cystic fibrosis related diabetes (CFRD), Cushing’s syndrome and others.
+More than 537 million people live with any type of diabetes worldwide, most of whom live with type 2 diabetes.
+8.7 million people live with type 1 diabetes.
+An estimated 1-5% of all diagnosed cases of diabetes are rare types, such as latent autoimmune diabetes in adults (LADA), maturity-onset diabetes in the young (MODY), cystic fibrosis-related diabetes (CFRD), Cushing’s syndrome and others.
 Explore these various forms of diabetes and what makes them distinct in the diabetes family.

 Learn how to test for diabetes type.

 What is Type 1 diabetes?Type 1 diabetes is a chronic autoimmune condition that makes the body unable to produce insulin, the hormone that regulates blood sugar.MORE

 What is Type 2 Diabetes?Type 2 diabetes occurs when the body cannot properly use insulin, a hormone that regulates blood sugar.
 This is also known as insulin resistance.MORE

 What is Gestational Diabetes?Gestational diabetes mellitus (GDM) is a form of diabetes that affects pregnant women, and occurs in 1 in 25 pregnancies worldwide.
 It is caused by the malfunctioning of insulin receptors, due to the ...MORE

 What is Monogenic Diabetes?Monogenic diabetes is a rare type of diabetes that's caused by a single gene mutation.
 It accounts for about 1-2% of all diabetes cases, though its prevalence may actually be up to 5%.
 It has cha...MORE